MicrosoftDocs/dynamics-365-intelligent-order-management/topics/set-up-fro-provider.md

 1. Leave the mapping group set to **Default mapping group**.
 1. For **Transformations**, select **Next**.
 1. Select **Edit** to add **Dataverse connection for IOM**.
-1. Sign in to Dataverse by using your credentials.
-You should have already created a Dataverse connection in Power Automate by following the instructions in [Create connections](setup.md#create-connections).
-1. Go to the [Power Automate portal](https://us.flow.microsoft.com/), and copy the URL by following the instructions in [Set up platform connection references](setup.md#create-connections).
 1. Select **Save**, and then select **Next**.
 1. When all the preceding steps have been successfully completed, select **Activate**.